froehners/twenty-nineteen/_posts/2013-12-31-wellcast-youtube-channel-for-teens.md

 layout: post
 title: WellCast Youtube Channel for Teens
 subtitle: Animated Wellness Show
-date: 2013-12-31 08:00:00 +0000
+date: 2013-12-31T08:00:00.000+00:00
 thumb_img_path: ''
 content_img_path: "/images/WellCast.gif"
-excerpt: ''
+excerpt: WellCast was a twice-a-week animated show that explored the physical, mental and emotional paths to wellness.
 hide_header: false

 ---
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1rcqwRgVvvw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [WellCast](https://www.youtube.com/watchwellcast) was a twice-a-week animated show that explored the physical, mental and emotional paths to wellness.
 The show began as journaling exercises based on wellness trends, but quickly grew into a show for anxious youngsters unsure about growing up.

+<iframe width="560" height="315" src="[https://www.youtube.com/embed/1rcqwRgVvvw](https://www.youtube.com/embed/1rcqwRgVvvw "https://www.youtube.com/embed/1rcqwRgVvvw")" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 WellCast thrived on our connection with the audience; YouTube users are very vocal about what they like (or don't like), so we tailored our content to our beloved ‘WellCasters’ requests.